In Hornsby Shire, 24.9% of workers were Professionals, compared to 23.6% in New South Wales.

 - A larger percentage of local workers employed as Sales Workers (10.7% compared to 9.2%)

 - A smaller percentage of local workers employed as Managers (12.1% compared to 13.5%)

-The largest changes in the jobs held by the in the Hornsby Shire workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the workforce in Hornsby Shire between 2011 and 2016 were those employed as:

 - Community and Personal Service Workers (+769 local workers)

 - Professionals (+639 local workers)

 - Clerical and Administrative Workers (-334 local workers)

 - Technicians and Trades Workers (+271 local workers)